Who gets vaccine first is being debated by county and state

 “We have purchased specialized refrigerators because the vaccine has to be kept at a very specific, cold temperature,” said Byrne.

 Byrne and others at the state level are expected to continue talking things over.
-The state is expected to have some announcement from KDHE on Wednesday regarding covid vaccines.
+The state is expected to have some announcements from KDHE on Wednesday regarding COVID vaccines.